 The Research Agenda for Library Instruction and Information Literacy

 Outlines important questions for continuing research in the field of library instruction and information literacy.
 Originally published in 1980 and revised in 2000 and 2011.
+Currently under revision for publication in 2021.

 A Selected List of Journals on Teaching & Learning